DecipherData/BigData288-Project/README.md

 evolving with the advent of real-time data processing and advanced machine learning techniques.
-A critical challenge in this domain is the effective integration of real-time analytics with deep offline analysis to enhance user experience and operational efficiency.
+A critical challenge in this domain is the effective integration of real-time analytics with deep offline analysis to enhance user experience and operational efficiency.
-Prior works have predominantly focused on either offline batch processing for user behavior analysis or real-time monitoring without deeper predictive insights.
+Prior works have predominantly focused on either offline batch processing for user behavior analysis or real-time monitoring without deeper predictive insights.
 Our work bridges this gap by introducing a hybrid analytical framework that leverages both real-time stream processing and comprehensive offline machine learning models while employing cutting edge technologies.
 Our